bmlt-enabled/bmlt-root-server/README.md

 ***Version 2.16.3* ** *- UNRELEASED*
 - Fix bug in code that lets NAWS indicate they have processed a deleted meeting, so that you don't need to be logged in as the serveradmin for it to work
 - Fix permissions bug in NAWS import code so that it works if you are logged in as the admin of a parent service body
+- Removed use of each function and reserved keyword match for PHP 8 compatibility.

 ***Version 2.16.2* ** *- August 16, 2021*
 - Added checks to meeting editor: